xvllinihao/open-knm/CONTRIBUTING.md

 2. **Contributing Content**:
    - We welcome new articles on KNM topics or daily life guides.
-   - Articles are currently managed in `src/lib/articles.ts` (metadata) and future MDX files.
+   - Articles are managed in `src/lib/articles.ts` (metadata) and MDX files under `src/data/articles/`.
+   - Please start from the templates `src/data/articles/_template.en.mdx` and `src/data/articles/_template.zh.mdx` so that the two‑column layout (Dutch on the left, explanation on the right) stays consistent.
-   - When submitting content, please try to provide **both Chinese and English** versions to maintain consistency.
+   - When submitting content, please try to provide **both Chinese and English** versions and, at the bottom of each article, optionally add a short **“Further reading on Wikipedia”** block (2–5 links to relevant English Wikipedia pages, similar to the existing articles).

 3. **Code Improvements**:
    - If you are a developer (React/Next.js), feel free to improve our UI/UX or fix technical issues.